 Previously, we uploaded document 7240 to highlight the $28 million in commission gains omitted from McClelland’s summaries and those from document 101i.
 The summaries have significantly inflated losses by failure to include $28 million in verified commission gains, clarifying the prejudicial effects.

-Summary Chart 232 omitted $28 million in distributor commissions, which were incorrectly presented as losses in McClelland’s summary.
-He solely relied on GPG withdrawal records, despite his testimony indicating that he was aware of the $38 million in commission payments made to distributors through Reynolds commission records.
-McClelland chose to ignore this data and excluded 80% of the commission gains used to fund those purchases.
-These findings are further contradicted by the top earners list and the 1099 records provided below.
-The bias in his significantly inflated loss summaries is unmistakable.
+The Summary Chart 232 excluded $28 million in distributor commissions, which were incorrectly labeled as losses in McClelland’s summary.
+He relied solely on GPG withdrawal records, even though he acknowledged in his testimony that he was aware of the $38 million in commission payments made to distributors, as documented in the Reynolds commission records.
+McClelland chose to ignore this information and excluded 80% of the commission gains that were not reflected in the GPG withdrawals, particularly those funds used for purchases.
+McClelland recognized that GPG records were not a valid method for calculating total commission gains—he admitted that GPG withdrawals for Jason Syn accounted for only 4% of the total Syn commissions shown in Reynolds’ data.
+Furthermore, McClelland’s findings contradict the list of top earners and the 1099 records provided below.
+The misrepresentations in his significantly inflated loss summaries are undeniable.

 Summary 232 indicates that only 32 individuals earned between $0 and $5,000.
 However, the documents in his possession (7240) revealed that $38 million was paid out in commissions.
-The top earners list showed that 256 individuals earned over $10,000.
-Additionally, the 1099 records from 2014 indicated that 1,020 people earned more than $600.
+The top earners’ list showed that 256 individuals earned over $10,000, totaling $ 20 millionin paid commissions.
+Additionally, the 2014 1099 records indicated that 1,020 people earned more than $600, totaling 14 million dollars paid to US-based distributors in 2014 alone.
 When compared to McClelland’s summary, the evidence of prejudice and fraud upon the Court becomes evident.